manifoldmarkets/manifold/docs/docs/api.md

   - An unfilled limit order bet can be cancelled using the cancel API.

 - `expiresAt`: When the limit order should be automatically canceled.
+- `dryRun`: Optional.
+If true, the bet will not be placed and the API will return a simulated result.

 [Requires Auth](#authentication).